 The elements of drama began with Greek philosopher Aristotle, who stated in The Poetics, written circa 335 BCE, that each dramatic performance must contain the six key elements of plot, character, thought, otherwise known as theme, diction, today referred to as language, melody, or music-dance, song, or rhythm, plus spectacle.
 This is history’s first surviving example of dramatic theory.

 In contemporary drama education, there is no prescribed or definitive list of the elements of drama.
-Below is a list of 37 of the most common elements of drama with my own descriptors, gained from 35 years of teaching practice in drama education.
-I trust this post may be helpful for both drama and theatre arts teachers and their students alike.
+Below is a list of 37 of the most common elements of drama with descriptors gained from 35 years of teaching practice in drama education.
+I have also included a free downloadable infographic for students to keep on file or teachers to print and place on the classroom wall.

 37 Elements of Drama